pgruetter/sdl-docs/docs/getting-started/delta-lake-format.md

 :::info Docker on Windows
 If you use Windows, please read our note on [Docker for Windows](docker-on-windows).

-If you encounter the following error on Windows:

-`ERROR [stage-1 4/5] RUN chmod +x install_spark.sh && ./install_spark.sh`

-that probably means that the file `install_spark.sh` got automatically converted to CRLF Line Endings on your machine.
-You can fix the Problem by converting the file to LF Line endings.
 :::

 But when you walk through the prepared notebook "SelectingData", you won't see any tables and data yet.